AUTHORS GUIDELINES FOR MANUSCRIPT PREPARATION

 Preparation of Manuscripts

 Manuscripts must be submitted only in English and should be written according to sound grammar and proper terminology.
 Manuscripts should be typed in Times New Roman of 11 pt. font and in MS-Word format in one column with 2.5 cm margin at each side.
 Manuscript submission must be applied once in order to obtain only one submission ID number.
-More than one submission for a single manuscript can lose the chance of the manuscript consideration.
-Manuscript must be accompanied by a covering letter including title and author(s) name.
+More than one submission for a single manuscript can lose the chance of manuscript consideration.
+The manuscript must be accompanied by a covering letter including title and author(s) name.

 English Language Writing

-All publications in the JAOC are in English language.
+All publications in the JAOC are in the English language.
 Authors whose first language is not English should make sure their manuscript is written in idiomatic English before submission.
 Please write your text in good English (American or British usage is accepted, but not a mixture of these).
 No language and copy-editing services are provided by the JAOC; hence, authors who feel their manuscript may require editing to eliminate possible grammatical or spelling errors are encouraged to obtain such services prior to submission.
 Authors are responsible for all costs associated with such services.
 Also, in the final step, all articles are carefully reviewed by the "Language Editor".

 Submission to JAOC’s journal proceeds totally online and authors will be guided stepwise through the creation and uploading of the manuscript files.
 As part of the manuscript, authors may choose to submit the manuscript as a single file to be used in the refereeing process.
 This can be a Word document (*.doc or *.docx), that can be used by referees to evaluate the manuscript.
 All figures, tables and supplementary data should be embedded and included in the main manuscript file.

 Please Note: For better observance of publishing ethics, the maximum number of references that any author can have in their article is 40 references.
 All references should only include one reference and will not have a and b , ....
 (Date: May 15, 2020).
-This order is applicable from May 15, 2020 and does not include articles that submitted at prior to this date.
+This order is applicable from May 15, 2020 and does not include articles that were submitted prior to this date.

-All manuscripts must contain the essential elements needed to convey your manuscript, for example Abstract, Keywords, Introduction, Experimental, Results and Discussion, Conclusion, Acknowledgement and Conflict of Interest, Orcid and References.
+All manuscripts must contain the essential elements needed to convey your manuscript, for example, Abstract, Keywords, Introduction, Experimental, Results and Discussion, Conclusion, Acknowledgement and Conflict of Interest, Orcid and References.
 Artwork and Tables with Captions.
-Please ensure all Figures, Tables and supplementary data should be embedded and included in the main manuscript file.
+Please ensure all Figures, Tables, and supplementary data should be embedded and included in the main manuscript file.

 Regardless of the file format of the original submission, at revision the authors are instructed to submit their manuscript with JAOC format and it may be editable.
 Keep the layout of the text as simple as possible.
 To avoid unnecessary errors the authors are strongly advised to use the 'spell-check' and 'grammar-check' for the submitted manuscript.